TunedMystic/gingersnap/assets/posts/go-error-handling.md

 ## Config

 The `gingersnap.json` config file stores settings and layout configurations for the site.
-The config is separated into the following 5 sections.
+Here is an overview of the config options.

 **Site** defines site-specific settings.